mnishida/PyMWM/README.md

 # pymwm
-Pymwm is a metallic waveguide mode solver witten in Python and Cython
+Pymwm is a metallic waveguide mode solver witten in Python and Cython.
+This software is released under the MIT License, see LICENSE.